dankreiger/squeak/README.md

 ---

 ## Quick Start

 If you have any issues, please quickly check the [Prerequisites](#prerequisites).

-TLDR - the console will prompt you, but you'll need Docker and docker-compose :)
+TLDR - the console will prompt you if you have issues.
+But you'll need `Docker` and `Docker Compose` if you want to run the backend :)

-## Backend

 1. open [Docker](https://www.docker.com/)
 2. create `postgres` container and wait for the container to be ready